rileyL6122428/Anki_Clone/PRODUCTION_README.md

 Besides storing decks and flashcards, AnkiClone also lets users review/practice with their decks.
-This app has an intelligent review system that lets users both review quickly and tracks how well they are doing, adjusting card draws such that the user gets extra practice with cards for which they struggle with the most.
-Here is how it works:
+This app has an intelligent review system that lets users both review quickly and track how well they are doing, adjusting card draws such that the user gets extra practice with cards they struggle with.
+Here is a breakdown of how the review system works:

 **Review Phase 1: Draw cards**

-When the user presses the review button at the bottom a of deck show page, they are redirected from the show component to the review component As the component is mounting, a call is made by the Flashcard Actions object to obtain all flashcards corresponding to the deck from the server and send them to the Flashcard store.
+When the user presses the review button at the bottom of the deck show page, they are redirected to the review component.
+After the component mounts, a call is made by the Flashcard Actions object to obtain all flashcards corresponding to the deck from the server and send them to the Flashcard store.
 When the store receives the cards, it then draws ten cards and gives them to the review component per a callback placed in the store by the